sakost/sakost/README.md

 [comment]: <> ([![Codeforces profile][codeforces_badge]][codeforces_link])

+> Disclaimer: This information pretty outdated, check my linkedin for more fresh info about me ^

 ## I'm a student, enthusiast and developer

 - 🕸 I'm in search of good people to talk about everything(in particular about programming)